-From a long-term perspective, world class ecommerce and extremely robust logistics in China makes it difficult to compete against purchasing online.
+From a long-term perspective, world-class ecommerce and robust logistics in China make it difficult to compete against purchasing online.
 Add on all the new innovations in “smart retail” and there are significant practical advantages to staying with existing offerings, developed specifically for the Chinese consumer, instead of driving out to the edge of the city to buy a large quantity of items that are too bulky for most Chinese apartments.

 These kinds of important nuances are often missing from the North American perspective.
 On the other hand, it was clear that some global firms with fast growing, profitable operations in China like Starbucks have durable competitive advantages and plenty of runway, despite fears of new emerging local competitors, like Luckin Coffee.

 “Learning is a treasure that will follow its owner everywhere.” –Chinese Proverb